-That is why I warmly recommend to think it through before increasing the frequency or intensity of workouts.
+That is why I warmly recommend thinking it through before increasing the frequency or intensity of workouts.

 I, for example, define my weekly jogs as UP TO 30 minutes.
 Although I can run more than 30 minutes, I don’t want to add more time to my runs because I’d rather do other things with my time.

 I decide if and how much I’d like to jog.

 The rule of thumb is that it has to feel good to my body and mind.